teiniker/teiniker-lectures-computerscience/programming-c++/googletest/README.md

 GoogleTest is a testing framework developed by the Testing Technology team with Google’s specific requirements and constraints in mind.

+**Tests** use assertions to verify the tested code’s behavior.
+If a test crashes or has a failed assertion, then it fails; otherwise it succeeds.

+**Assertions** are statements that check whether a condition is true.
+An assertion’s result can be success, nonfatal failure, or fatal failure.
+If a fatal failure occurs, it aborts the current function; otherwise the program continues normally.

+A **test suite** contains one or many tests.
+You should group your tests into test suites that reflect the structure of the tested code.
+When multiple tests in a test suite need to share common objects and subroutines, you can put them into a **test fixture class**.

+A **test program** can contain multiple test suites.

 ## Setup

 ```